 - Avoid carrying bags that are easy to snatch.
 Hold bags and backpacks in front of you

-- Take extra care at night in Ukrainian cities, given the risk of street crime and muggings.
+- Take extra care at night, given the risk of street crime and muggings.

 - Never accept food or drinks from strangers or new acquaintances.
 Never leave food or drinks unattended.